-Recognizing the devastation in the Midwest due to the recent floods, MusiCares has listed a number of resources that affected individuals can contact for social services, shelter, food and other assistance.
+Recognizing the devastation that natural disasters can cause, MusiCares has listed a number of resources that affected individuals can contact for social services, shelter, food and other assistance.
 We are grateful to The Actors’ Fund of America for allowing us to reprint these resources from their website for the use of our constituents in the music industry.
 If you are a musician or other professional in the music industry who has lost housing, goods, instruments, equipment or employment due to the flooding, please contact MusiCares and/or the relevant organizations listed below.
 There may be help available.

 Disaster Resources for Iowa